jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

 * Multi Factor Authentication to log in, if the inputs are

-  - did user provide the right password?
+  - did the user provide the right password?
-  - did user provide the MFA code?
+  - did the user provide the MFA code?

   ==============  ============== ==============
   right password  right MFA code log in